When will Georgia know who won the governor’s race? Abrams hopes for runoff

 Democrat Stacy Abrams is holding out hope that the ballots that remain to be counted in some counties will be enough to push the hotly-watched Georgia governors’ race into a runoff between her and Republican candidate Brian Kemp.

-The razor-thin margin had Kemp ahead at 50.5 percent of the vote to Kemp’s 48.6 percent, with Libertarian Ted Metz scooping up 0.9 percent, according to the New York Times.
+The razor-thin margin had Kemp ahead at 50.5 percent of the vote to Abrams’ 48.6 percent, with Libertarian Ted Metz scooping up 0.9 percent, according to the New York Times.

 But Abrams refused to concede early Wednesday morning, saying there were thousands of ballots yet to be counted, particularly in some of the metro-Atlanta suburbs where Republican support has wavered after President Trump’s election, according to the Associated Press.